JanCBrammer/emd-mirror/doc/joss/paper.md

 ---
-title: 'EMD: Empirical Mode Decomposition, Hilbert-Huang Transform and Holospectrum analyses in Python'
+title: "EMD: Empirical Mode Decomposition, Hilbert-Huang Transform and Holospectrum analyses in Python"
 tags:
   - Python
   - Time-series
   - Non-linear
   - Dynamics
 authors:
-  - name: Andrew J. Quinn
+  - name: A. N. Author (to be completed)
-    orcid: 0000-0003-2267-9897
     affiliation: 1
-  - name: Anna-Christina Nobre
-    affiliation: 1, 2
-  - name: Mark Woolrich
-    affiliation: 1
 affiliations:
- - name: Oxford Centre for Human Brain Activity, Wellcome Centre for Integrative Neuroimaging, Department of Psychiatry, University of Oxford, UK.
+  - name: OHBA
     index: 1
- - name: Department of Experimental Psychology, University of Oxford, UK. index:.
-2

 date: 12 October 2020
 bibliography: paper.bib
 ---

 # Summary

-The Empirical Mode Decomposition ([EMD](https://emd.readthedocs.io/en/latest/)) toolbox contiains python functions for analysis of non-linear and non-stationary oscillatory time series. `EMD` implements a family of sifting agorithms, instantaneous frequency transformations, power spectrum construction and single-cycle feature extraction.
+The Empirical Mode Decomposition ([EMD](https://emd.readthedocs.io/en/latest/)) package contains Python (>3.5) functions for analysis of non-linear and non-stationary oscillatory time series. `EMD` implements a family of sifting agorithms, instantaneous frequency transformations, power spectrum construction and single-cycle feature extraction.

-# Package Features

 Many natural signals contain non-linear or non-sinusoidal features that change dynamically over time.
 These complex and dynamic features are often of analytic interest but can confound standard analyses such as the Fourier trasnform that assume linear and stationary signals.
-The Empirical Mode Decomposition is defined by the sift-algorithm; a data-adaptive decomposition technique which separates a signal into a set of physically intpretable Intrinsic Mode Functions (IMFs) that permit well behaved Hilbert transforms [@Huang1998].
+The Empirical Mode Decomposition is defined by the sift-algorithm; a data-adaptive decomposition technique that separates a signal into a set of physically intpretable Intrinsic Mode Functions (IMFs) that permit well behaved Hilbert transforms [@Huang1998].
+Crucially, this decomposition work on the local features of the dataset and therefore the IMFs can retain the non-linear and non-stationary characteristics of the signal.

+# Package Features

-Crucially, this decomposition work on the local features of the dataset and therefore the IMFs retain any non-linear and non-lineary characteristics in the signal.
-Several variants of the sift algorithm are implemented in `emd.sift`, including the classic sift (`emd.sift.sift`), the Ensemble EMD (`emd.sift.ensemble_sift`; [@Wu2009]), Masked EMD (`emd.sift.mask_sift`;
+The sift algorithm is implemented in the `emd.sift` module, including the classic sift (`emd.sift.sift`), the Ensemble EMD (`emd.sift.ensemble_sift`;
-[@Deering2005]) and the second-level sift (`emd.sift.sift_second_layer`;
+[@Wu2009]), Masked EMD (`emd.sift.mask_sift`; [@Deering2005]) and the
+second-level sift (`emd.sift.sift_second_layer`; [@Huang2016] These high-level
-[@Huang2016] These high-level functions rest upon a range of lower-level functions which are readily usable by an advanced user.
+functions rest upon a range of lower-level functions which are readily usable by an advanced user.
+All levels of the sift computation are highly customisable from the top-level sift functions.
+Users can configure these sift options using a dictionary-like `emd.sift.SiftConfig` object.
+This config can then be passed directly to the sift functions or saved in yaml format for later use or sharing.

 Each IMF can be analysed in terms of its instantaneous frequency characteristics at the full temporal resolution of the dataset [@Huang2009].